How Stinging Nettles Saved My Sanity… Making Nettle Tea

 - After fresh Stinging Nettles have been brought to a boil their sting is gone.
 You can use the water for a tea and eat the leaves as a side dish.
 They do actually taste like spinach and since I was harvesting and cooking them anyway why not eat them and get some more healthy benefits?

 - Stinging Nettles are rich in vitamins and minerals.
 When cooked (undercooked leaves will leave a stinging sensation in your mouth and throat) they can also be used for pesto, boiled for a spinach like side dish, baked to make chips, they can be a rennet substitute for cheesemaking and more.
 An internet search

 How to make Stinging Nettle Tea

 - Gather about one cup of fresh Stinging Nettle Leaves (cautiously!…with gloves and long sleeves, pants and close toed shoes.
-They are mean little buggers) If using dried nettles, cut up the dried leaves into small pieces and place in a tea strainer.
+They are mean little buggers)

 - Boil Hot water (2-3 cups)